hantsy/spring-r2dbc-sample/docs/chat.md

 }
 ```

 Next we will create a frontend controller role to send a message and track the messages that is just sent from varied clients.
-Here, we use `Server Sent Event` protocol to emit the caught messages to clients in time.
+Here, we use `Server Sent Event` protocol again to emit the caught messages to clients in time.

-Here we will use the programmatic functional APIs to centralize all the handling methods in one class - `MessageHandler`.
+Instead of the traditional `@RestController` annotated classes, we will use the programmatic functional APIs to centralize all the handling methods in one class - `MessageHandler`.

 ```java
 @Component